AlexOwen/flickr-search-scraper/README.md

 The script is used by typing `npm run start "search_term"`

+Options:

-You can add "no-sandbox" as the final argument if you are running on a headless Linux box and don't want to set up sandboxing as described here: https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md
+* Sandbox: add `sandbox=false` to disable sandboxing of Chrome when retrieving an API key.
+Useful if you are running on a headless Linux box and don't want to set up sandboxing as described here: https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md
+* Start: add `start=` followed by a unix timestamp (in seconds).
+Useful for resuming a failed/incomplete scrape.
+* End: add `end=` followed by a unix timestamp (in seconds).

 The script will automatically retrieve an API key, and renew it mid-job if it expires.